tech-at-arl/Digital-Scholarship-Institute/January 2018/Archives and Exhibitions/exercise-3.md

 If you get stuck, first ask a fellow workshop participant how they worked through the roadblock you're encountering.
 Still stumped?
 Flag your laptop with the pink sticky.
 Help is on its way!

-## Batch upload demo

-It's great to know how to add items and files individually using Omeka's web interface.
-As the number of items increases, there's a tipping point at which you may want to perform a batch upload of items and files.
-The workshop facilitators will demo a batch upload using our collaboratively created metadata spreadsheet.

 ## Credit Where Credit Is Due